immasei/game-dialogue-generator/README.md

   - `chore`: Changes to the build process or auxiliary tools

 - if the report must have smt like 'good repo practice` (i havent checked) then
+- will be using .env in future updates
   ```
     Do not push application.properties with your spring.datasource.password
   ```